A Double Machine Learning Approach for the Evaluation of COVID-19 Vaccine Effectiveness under the Test-Negative Design

 \section{Background and Problem Setting}

-In this section, we set up the structure of the setting we will be addressing, defining notation for the data, distributions, and statistical quantities under a hypothetical simple random sample and the TND applied to a common population.
+In this section, we set up the structure of the setting we will be addressing, defining notation for the data, distributions, and statistical quantities under a hypothetical simple random sample and the TND applied to the entire population.
+The target population of inference is thus the entire population.
 Then, we define our target parameter and describe the previously proposed IPW estimator.
 Further, we provide an alternative identifiability formula for the target parameter and present a related outcome regression-based estimator.
-This estimator leverages the proposed concept of \textit{debiasing weights}, tailored to the TND setting, which can be solely contingent upon outcome modeling.
+This estimator uses \textit{debiasing weights}, tailored to the TND setting, which can be solely contingent upon outcome modeling.